Elections in Oregon

-Elections in Oregon are all held using a Vote by Mail (VBM) system.
+Elections in the U.S. state of Oregon are all held using a Vote by Mail (VBM) system.
 This means that all registered voters receive their ballots via postal delivery and can vote from their homes.
 A state Voters’ Pamphlet is mailed to every household in Oregon about three weeks before each statewide election.
 It includes information about each measure and candidate in the upcoming election.

 In a 2020 study, Oregon was ranked as the easiest state for citizens to vote in.

 Voter registration

 Resident citizens of Oregon can register to vote with or without a political party.
 Monthly and annual voter registration statistics are published by the Oregon Secretary of State.

 Online

 In March 2010, Oregon became the fourth state in the country (along with Arizona, Washington, and Kansas) to allow online voter registration.

 Automatic

 In March 2015, the Oregon legislature passed a bill to adopt an automatic voter registration procedure using information from the State DMV.
 The state has roughly 2.2 million registered voters out of an estimated 3 million eligible voters as of 2014 and the bill will potentially register half of the 800,000 unregistered, eligible voters.
 Eligible individuals found through the system will have 21 days to opt-out or register with a political party; otherwise they will be automatically registered to vote as "Non-affiliated" with any party.